Cmurilochem/QCLearn/README.md

 ```bash
 ./qclearn.x
 ```
-Provided that the input file `input.dat` is in the same directory as `qclearn.x`.
+provided that the input file `input.dat` is in the same directory as `qclearn.x`.

 To test (`--target` can be written as `-t` in CMake 3.15+):